 Leader accepts writes, followers replicate

 - ▸Partitioning is the key to horizontal scaling.
-The choice of partition key determines the load distribution.
+The partition key determines both load distribution and ordering boundaries.

-- ▸Consumer groups allow scaling of processing.
-Number of consumers ≤ number of partitions.
+- ▸Consumer groups scale processing.
+In one group, active consumers cannot exceed the number of partitions.

-- ▸Kafka Connect simplifies integration with external systems without writing code (source and sink connectors).
+- ▸Kafka Connect simplifies integration with external systems through source and sink connectors without bespoke application code.

 Related chapters

-- Streaming Data (short summary) - End-to-end stream architecture perspective from ingestion to consumers and windowed processing.
+- Streaming Data (short summary) - End-to-end streaming architecture perspective, from event ingestion to consumers and windowed processing.

-- Designing Data-Intensive Applications (short summary) - Foundational model of replication, consistency, and stream processing behind Kafka's design trade-offs.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Foundational model of replication, consistency, and stream processing behind Kafka's design trade-offs.

 - Distributed message queue - Practical case study on ordering, throughput, durability, and behavior under failure conditions.